luukalt/data_analysis/_sources/docs/intro.md

 # Introduction

-Important Jupyter Notebooks and analysis of flame (flashback) data! <br>
+This site provides a summary of my PhD project.
+Hope you like it! <br>